New Zealand DX class locomotive: DXR class

 In October 1993, New Zealand Rail Limited undertook a significant rebuilding of DX5362 into the first of what was to be a new sub-class, the DXR.
-DX5362 had been stored out of service at Hutt Workshops since early in 1989 suffering a cracked frame, and therefore was an ideal candidate for the rebuilding programme.
+DX5362 had been stored out of service at Hutt Workshops since early in 1989, suffering a cracked frame, and therefore was an ideal candidate for the rebuilding programme.
 Work began to fit the locomotive with a new 3300 hp GE 7-FDL diesel engine, upgraded traction motors with a ratio of 5.17 to the then-standard DX ratio of 4.55, and a new design of "Universal Cab" with a shorter low hood and more angular appearance.
 The use of 'R' (like the DBR class) denotes that the new locomotive was a rebuilt DX.

-The newly rebuilt DX received the number DXR8007 when it entered service in 1993 along with the prototype DFT class rebuild, DFT7008.
-Initially, it was intended that New Zealand Rail would rebuild all of the DX class locomotives to DXR specifications similar to the programme of the rebuilding of the DF class into the DFT class, but after the privatisation of New Zealand Rail Limited (renamed Tranz Rail in 1995) later in 1993, the new management decided not to undertake further DX class rebuilds, due to the cost.
+The newly rebuilt DX received the number DXR8007 when it entered service in 1993, along with the prototype DFT class rebuild, DFT7008.
+It was intended that New Zealand Rail would rebuild all of the DX class locomotives to DXR specifications similar to the programme of the rebuilding of the DF class into the DFT class, but after the privatisation of New Zealand Rail Limited (renamed Tranz Rail in 1995) later in 1993, the new management decided not to undertake further DX class rebuilds, due to the cost.
 One locomotive was however rebuilt to these original DXR specifications during the Tranz Rail years, DX5310 in 2001 for its return to service following its derailment at Pukehou while hauling the Bay Express in 1995.
 It did not though receive a new DXR style cab, so it retained its original DX classification until it was overhauled to DXC standards in 2010.

-Following the purchase of Tranz Rail by Toll in 2003, the new management authorised the rebuild of DX5235 – itself having been stored since being damaged in a collision in Christchurch in 2000 – which became DXR 8022.
+Following the purchase of Tranz Rail by Toll in 2003, the new management authorised the rebuild of DX5235 – itself having been stored since being damaged in a collision in Christchurch in 2000 – which became DXR8022.
 The new DXR featured minor differences in the carbody hood and a MkII version of the "Universal Cab" which was boxier than the previous MkI variant as applied to DXR8007.
 The new DXR rebuild was classified as DXR8022 (due to DXR801 not generating a valid check digit) and entered service in late 2005.
 It was decided to rebuild DXR8007 to match 8022 in the interests of standardisation, and so 8007 was again rebuilt at Hutt Workshops in 2006.